 The Masterclass curriculum has evolved and adapted over the years and is now in its fifth generation.
-In 2017, I and a few senior KCPs took over the teaching of the Masterclass from David J Anderson.
+In 2017, I and a few senior AKCs began teaching of the Masterclass as well.
 I'm trying to preserve the Masterclass tradition and at the same time put my own mark on it.

 Throughout the week: difficult questions that you would like answered, difficult situations, in which you'd like to make progress, various questions about Kanban method, etc.

 Throughout the Masterclass, but especially in the first three days: many case studies from various companies, illustrating the key ideas.
 There will also be several "technical" topics, but mostly after the halfway mark.

 The Masterclass program is very long and intense compared with other Kanban University training programs.
 The "official" time is from 9 in the morning to 7 in the evening.
 Many participants also use the dinnertime to get to know each other better, to discuss situations in their companies, and to discuss the Masterclass material and their current interpretation of the material.
 Friday is the exception, we finish at 5.

 Q1.
 Given that the Masterclass is pretty advanced, are there prerequisites?
 Do I have to have a KMP (Kanban Management Professional) credential?

 A1.
 Kanban Management Professional (KMP) credential is strongly recommended as well as the related practical experience applying the Kanban method, including the concepts around flow, Kanban system design, commitment and continuous improvement.